The AbinitioD$\Gamma$A Project v1.0: Non-local correlations beyond and susceptibilities within dynamical mean-field theory: Detailed user options

-\paragraph*{Output} As well as for the input, the AbinitioD$\Gamma$A program utilizes the \verb=hdf5= file format also for its main output.
-Besides reducing hard-disk memory requirements with respect to text files, the \verb=hdf5= format also facilitates slicing and plotting of multi-dimensional arrays.
-The name of the output file contains the time stamp of the start of the computation in order to make its name unique and identifiable.
-At top-level, the file contains three groups (see Fig.~\ref{fig:output}): \begin{enumerate} \item \verb=input= consists of several datasets, in which the DFT+DMFT input data (but not the two-particle Green's function) are stored.
-This is done merely for convenience, so as to simplify, e.g., comparisons of the DMFT self-energy (stored in \verb=input/siw=) versus the AbinitioD$\Gamma$A self-energy. \item \verb=susceptibility= contains groups for both the local (\verb=loc=) and non-local (\verb=nonloc=) DMFT-susceptibility of Eqs.~\eqref{eq:susc} and~\eqref{eq:susc_loc}.
-Each of these subgroups contains three datasets: \verb=bubble= for the susceptibility without vertex corrections, \verb=dens= for the charge susceptibility (i.\ e.\ density channel), and \verb=magn= for the spin susceptibility (i.e.\ magnetic channel).
-Local susceptibilities are stored as five-dimensional arrays, where the bosonic Matsubara frequency is the first index, followed by four orbital indices, in the usual order that is used also in the formulas throughout this paper.
-The non-local susceptibilities are stored in eight-dimensional arrays, consisting of frequency index, momentum vector $\mathbf{q}=(q_x,q_y,q_z)$ and four orbital indices. \item \verb=selfenergy= contains the AbinitioD$\Gamma$A self-energy $\Sigma^{\cvec{k}}_{\mathrm{D}\Gamma\mathrm{A}}$ of Eq.~\eqref{eq:eom_final_imp} in the subgroup \verb=nonloc/dga=.
-Here $\Sigma^{\cvec{k}}_{\mathrm{D}\Gamma\mathrm{A}}$ is stored as a five-dimensional array with a fermionic frequency, three momenta, and two band indices.
-Please note, however, that the $\Sigma^{\cvec{k}}_{\mathrm{D}\Gamma\mathrm{A}}$ stored in \verb=nonloc/dga= does not contain the non-local part of the Hartree-Fock term $\Sigma_{\mathrm{HF~}}^{\kvec{k}}$ of Eq.~\eqref{eq:eom_hartree}, which is stored separately in \verb=nonloc/hartree_fock=.
+At the top level, the file contains three groups (see Fig.~\ref{fig:output}): \begin{enumerate} \item \verb=input= consists of several datasets, in which the DFT+DMFT input data (but not the two-particle Green's function) are stored.
+This is done merely for convenience, so as to simplify, e.g., comparisons of the DMFT self-energy (stored in \verb=input/siw=) with the AbinitioD$\Gamma$A self-energy. \item \verb=susceptibility= contains groups for both the local (\verb=loc=) and non-local (\verb=nonloc=) DMFT-susceptibility of Eqs.~\eqref{eq:susc} and~\eqref{eq:susc_loc} in the density and magnetic channel. \item \verb=selfenergy= contains the AbinitioD$\Gamma$A self-energy $\Sigma^{\cvec{k}}_{\mathrm{D}\Gamma\mathrm{A}}$ of Eq.~\eqref{eq:eom_final_imp} in the subgroup \verb=nonloc/dga=.
+However, the latter does not contain the non-local Hartree-Fock term $\Sigma_{\mathrm{HF~}}^{\kvec{k}}$ of Eq.~\eqref{eq:eom_hartree} which is stored separately in \verb=nonloc/hartree_fock=.
+The subgroup \verb=loc/dga_ksum= contains the local ($\kvec{k}$-summed) AbinitioD$\Gamma$A self-energy $\Sigma^\nu_{\mathrm{D}\Gamma\mathrm{A}}=\sum_{\kvec{k}}\Sigma^{\cvec{k}}_{\mathrm{D}\Gamma\mathrm{A}}$.
+Furthermore, \verb=loc/dmft= contains the DMFT self-energy obtained through the local version of the equation of motion, i.e.~$\Sigma^\nu_{{\mathrm{DMFT}}}=-\beta^{-1}\sum_{\omega}U\gamma^{\omega\nu}_d G^{\cvec{\nu-\omega}}+\Sigma_{\mathrm{HF}}^U$ (with the local Hartree-Fock term $\Sigma_{\mathrm{HF}}^U$ included).
+Up to statistical fluctuations, the latter coincides with the 'original' DMFT self-energy stored in \verb=input/siw=.
+A cross-check of \verb=input/siw= with \verb=selfenergy/loc/dmft= is always recommended. \end{enumerate} The file \verb=README.pdf= in the code repository contains a complete listing of all groups and datasets of the output file.
+Most conveniently they can be accessed and plotted in python by \verb=h5py= and the \verb=matplotlib=.
+Exemplary python scripts are provided in \verb=documentation/scripts=. \\[2\baselineskip]